DSStoffer/dsstoffer.github.io/freetex.md

-- As previously indicated, the MikTeX distribution now includes an editor</em> called <a href="https://www.tug.org/texworks/" target="_blank">TeXworks</a>.
+- As previously indicated, the MikTeX distribution now includes an editor called <a href="https://www.tug.org/texworks/" target="_blank">TeXworks</a>.
 It's a bit too simple for my tastes, but if you're a first time user  it might be best to use _TeXworks_ until you need something more versatile.

 <br/>